0

 Buaya beads: please note, in Hongkong and China, these beads (buaya) are being sold as agarwood.
 PLEASE BEWARE

-The resin formed is not one of agarwood pattern.
+The resin formed is not one of the agarwood patterns.

-If in doubt, carry a magnifier: you would see a similar pattern to a wood chip.
-It contains oil pores and long-shape island (resin).
+If in doubt, carry a magnifier: you will see a similar pattern to a wood chip.
+It contains oil pores and long-shape islands (resin).
 The shape is oval or elliptically long and evenly distributed.
-These are the unique features of Aquilaria species.
+These are the unique features of the Aquilaria species.

 For example, please see the below beads, it shows that bead pattern is made from the young or early infected area,